 Every shareholder has the right to file a reasoned countermotion against proposals made by the Executive Board and/or the Supervisory Board on any item on the Agenda.
 Furthermore, every shareholder has the right to nominate candidates for the election of the Supervisory Board members or of the independent auditor during the Annual General Meeting.

-Countermotions and candidate nominations received by the company at the address specified in the convocation (RWE Aktiengesellschaft, Group Legal & Compliance, Opernplatz 1, 45128 Essen, Germany, fax: +49-201-12-16640, e-mail: HV2016.Antraege@rwe.com) at least 14 days before the General Meeting, not including the date of receipt or the day of the Annual General Meeting, namely no later than Tuesday, 5 April 2016, 24:00 hours CEST, shall be made accessible via thewww.rwe.com website (“Annual General Meeting 2016”) along with the shareholder’s name and possibly a statement by management and - as regards countermotions—the grounds.
+Countermotions and candidate nominations received by the company at the address specified in the convocation (RWE Aktiengesellschaft, Legal, Opernplatz 1, 45128 Essen, Germany, fax: +49-201-12-16640, e-mail: HV2017.Antraege@rwe.com) at least 14 days before the General Meeting, not including the date of receipt or the day of the Annual General Meeting, namely no later than Wednesday, 12 April 2017, 24:00 hours CEST, shall be made accessible via the www.rwe.com website (“Annual General Meeting 2016”) along with the shareholder’s name and possibly a statement by management and - as regards countermotions—the grounds.

 - the Executive Board would incriminate itself by making them accessible;